unruledboy/SyncRoo/README.md

 ```

 ### Profile Command
-If you need to regularly synchornize files between folders, you may create a profile file with multiple sync tasks, which is a simple json file, like below:
+If you need to regularly synchronize files between folders, you may create a profile file with multiple sync tasks, which is a simple json file, like below:
 ```json
 {
 	"tasks": [